Surgery for Macular Degeneration

 Retinal translocation is a surgical procedure that detaches a segment of the retina (which may include the macula) from an unhealthy part of the eye and places it in a healthier part of the eye.
 It is only a treatment option for wet AMD and works best in the earlier stages of the disease when the retina has not been significantly damaged.3

-Surgical results can vary, with some patients experiencing improvement in their vision and others remaining the same or even worsening.
+Surgical results can vary, with some people experiencing improvement in their vision and others remaining the same or even worsening.
 Long-term effects in those who have had the surgery have been positive for some, with visual function being maintained for longer periods of time post-operatively.4

-Overall, however, there are mixed results regarding whether this surgery can significantly improve vision for those with wet AMD, especially when there are various other treatment options available.5
+Overall, there are mixed results regarding whether this surgery can significantly improve vision for those with wet AMD, especially when there are various other treatment options available.5

 A consideration after other options have been exhausted

-Surgery for macular degeneration is often considered if other treatment options have been exhausted, and nothing has helped.
+Surgery for macular degeneration is often considered if other treatment options have been exhausted and nothing has helped.
 In cases of myopic macular degeneration, you might want to talk with your doctor about non-surgical treatments first.6